Codex-zero-source/Stellar_arbitrage/README.md

 3. **Exchange Interface**
    - Provides unified interface to interact with various exchanges
-   - Fetches market prices and order book data
+   - Fetches market prices and order book data:
+      - Simulated order book and liquidity using multiple accounts created to create Buy/Sell orders.
+      - Custom created assets will be tracked by the reflector oracle contract endpoint.
    - Supports DEX integrations

 4. **Flash Loan Arbitrage Engine**